Map-A-Droid/MAD-docs/device_setup/android_tv.rst

 64-bit
 --------
 The 64bit ROM supports manual and automatic configuration.
 Both configuration process will automatically install Magisk (Smali is not required as its built into the ROM).
-The recommend installation configuration path is using the Auto-Configuration wizard.
-Refer to ##TODO LINK WIZARD##
+The recommend installation configuration path is using the :ref:`Auto-Configuration wizard <sec_auto_conf>`.